 The Spark is at the forefront of efforts to improve the mental and emotional wellbeing of school pupils in Scotland.
 It is widely recognised that a child’s ability and readiness to learn can be compromised by difficult life experiences.

-Through counselling, education programmes and training for teachers we are helping schools manage the emotional and mental wellbeing of pupils.
+Through counselling and education programmes we are helping schools manage the emotional and mental wellbeing of pupils.
 Thus allowing teachers and pupils to focus purely on learning and raising attainment.

 School pupils come first thanks to counselling services from The Spark